 Purchase order matching sounds straightforward.
 Invoice comes in, you check it against the PO, amounts match, you approve.
 In retail or distribution this works reasonably well.
 In construction it falls apart almost immediately.

 The problem is not that construction businesses lack POs.
 Most use them.
 The problem is that construction invoices and construction POs are almost never a clean one-to-one match.
-Subcontractors bill progressively.
+Subcontractor payments bill progressively.
 Materials arrive in partial shipments.
 Variation orders change the agreed scope mid-project.
 Costs need to be split across multiple cost codes.

 Standard PO matching logic was not built for any of this.
 Which is why most construction finance teams either abandon matching entirely or drown in manual exception handling.
+For how to implement matching that works, see our guide on purchase order matching in AP workflows.

 Progressive billing against milestone POs

 Subcontractor contracts are typically structured around milestones or percentage completion - not discrete line items.
-A subcontractor invoices 30% upon structural completion, 50% upon rough-in, and so on.
+A subcontractor invoices progress claims at 30% upon structural completion, 50% upon rough-in, and so on.
 The invoice amount is correct relative to the contract but does not map cleanly to a line item on the original PO.

 Standard matching treats this as a discrepancy.
-Your AP team has to manually verify the milestone, confirm completion with the site manager and override the system.
+Your AP team has to manually verify the milestone, confirm completion with the site manager, and override the system.
 Multiply this by the number of subcontractors on a project and it becomes a significant time burden.

 Partial deliveries against materials POs

 Materials orders - steel, timber, concrete, fittings - are rarely delivered in a single shipment.
-A supplier delivers what is available, invoices for that portion and delivers the remainder later with a second invoice.
+A supplier delivers what is available, invoices for that portion, and delivers the remainder later with a second invoice.
 Each partial invoice is a valid charge against the same PO.

 Without a system that tracks cumulative invoicing against the PO total and flags when the running total exceeds the order value, two things happen: some partial invoices get rejected as duplicates, and others get approved past the PO limit without anyone noticing.